divaricatum/cl-faq/README.md

 <span id="s10q1"></span>

-### When starting Composer I get the error `'Error: "Connection     refused" (errno 111) occurred while creating a local socket and     connecting to a remote host ... on port 6000.'`
+### Q. When starting Composer I get the error `'Error: "Connection     refused" (errno 111) occurred while creating a local socket and     connecting to a remote host ... on port 6000.'`

 Recent Linux distributions deliver X servers that no longer listen for tcp/ip connections, even on the local host.
 Composer accesses X displays